 Impact

-Inappropriate handling of password data in Google Chrome allowed a remote attacker who had already compromised the renderer process to bypass site isolation using a crafted HTML page.
-The flaw enables the attacker to break out of the renderer sandbox, access privileged browser processes, and potentially read or manipulate user credentials and other sensitive data that would normally be protected by site isolation.
-The vulnerability is classified as high severity by Chromium security.
+Inappropriate handling of password data in Google Chrome versions before 149.0.7827.197 allows a remote attacker that has already compromised the renderer process to bypass site isolation by serving a crafted HTML page.
+This flaw lets the attacker escape the renderer sandbox, access privileged browser processes, and potentially read or manipulate user credentials and other sensitive data that would normally be protected by site isolation.
+Chromium security labels the issue as high severity.

 Affected Systems